Sorry, no client testimonials here.

 And these are my reasons why.

-First and foremost, I abide by the ethical codes of the UK Council for Psychotherapy (UKCP) as I am on their pathway to accreditation and they consider the use of testimonials unethical.
-So, from that perspective the option has been removed from consideration.
+I abide by the ethical codes of the UK Council for Psychotherapy (UKCP) as I am on their pathway to accreditation and they consider the use of testimonials unethical.
+So, from the starting block the option has been removed from consideration.

-Secondly, one of the most key tenets of therapy is the assurance of confidentiality.
-It is vitally important to the therapeutic process that what is shared is shared safely with the assurance that no part of our work is disclosed by me to anyone, in any form, whether with your permission or not.
+One of the key tenets of therapy is the assurance of confidentiality.
+It is vitally important to the therapeutic process that what is shared, is shared safely with the assurance that no part of our work is disclosed by me to anyone, in any form, whether with your permission or not.
 So, any client review that bore a client name or any information that could remotely identify my client would be a serious threat to my rigorous standing in respect to the sacrosanct promise of confidentiality.
 It simply is a no no for me.
-(Please click on the link for limits of confidentiality).
+(Please click on the link for limits of confidentiality to see the rare exceptions).
 I know some therapists minimise risk to confidentiality by providing anonymous testimonials but really?
 What is the point of that?
 There is no room for authentication and I am not suggesting for one moment that any therapist would fabricate good reviews but the potential is there.
 In addition, no one is going to post a bad testimonial on their website.
 So, website testimonials are biased.
 I understand that they are appealing, I really do, but they are just not very useful.